The Color Of Money and Landlord Liability

 The court awarded Ms. Anjou her damages and court costs.

-Proving Knowledge in a Landowner Liability Case
+Proving Knowledge in a Landlord Liability Case

 The standard of proof is based on probability, i.e., more likely than not.
 Thus, the plaintiff must prove that, more likely than not, a certain fact is true or untrue.
 Such proof may be established by both direct and circumstantial evidence.
 In many cases, there is a smoking gun, like footage from a surveillance camera or a written entry on a maintenance log.
 In other cases, circumstantial evidence may suffice; for example, in many retail establishments, the employees routinely walk the aisles to determine if anything is amiss.